 The birth of the modern classic ballerina body type

-It’s at the beginning of the 20th century that super skinny long-legged ballerinas became the norm thanks to (or not thanks to) George Balanchine, one of the most influential 20th century choreographer.
-He created ballets for svelter looking ballerinas.
+It was at the beginning of the 20th century that super skinny long-legged ballerinas became the norm thanks to (or not thanks to) George Balanchine, one of the most influential 20th-century choreographers.
+He created ballets for svelter-looking ballerinas.
 However, Balanchine also started creating many roles for different body types.
-Taller, shorter and athletic.
+Taller, shorter, and athletic.

-It became important for ballerinas to be light weighted and of smaller stature so that their partners in a pas de deux could easily carry them.
+It became important for ballerinas to be lightweight and of smaller stature so that their partners in a pas de deux could easily carry them.

 Also, due to the costumes being lighter, the physique’s lines and shape were more and more exposed and visible to the public.
 Therefore, for the sake of aesthetics, less body fat became the rule.

-At the beginning of the 21th century, the ballerina stereotype was born: a small head, slim figure, long arms and legs.
+At the beginning of the 21st century, the ballerina stereotype was born: a small head, slim figure, long arms, and legs.
 Some call it the “androgynous body” or “Balanchine ballerina”.
 Slimmer dancers started to be selected.

 Not too fat but also not too short nor too tall

 The visuals and uniformity in ballets are very important.
 In view of appearing harmonious on stage, the corps should look homogeneous and proportioned.
 A dancer could not stand out among the others.

 Ballerinas could not be taller than their partners.
 The ideal height requirement was an average of 1,65m (5.5).
 Men also were discriminated against if they were too short.
 They had to be taller than their partners.

 The world of ballet like the world of fashion became white elitist and snobbish as the requirements were getting very high.